 - 1 teaspoon vanilla extract

-- Preheat oven to 350°F. Line a standard muffin tin with paper liners
+- Preheat oven to 350°F. Line a 9-inch by 5-inch loaf pan with parchment paper.

-- Bake for 20-22 minutes, until a toothpick inserted in the center of a cupcake comes out clean.
-Let cool in tins for 2 minutes, then transfer to a wire rack to cool completely.
+- Bake for 50-60 minutes, until a toothpick inserted in the center of the loaf comes out clean.

 - Remove from oven and let cool in pan for 15 minutes.
 Transfer to a wire rack to cool completely before slicing.

 *You may replace chocolate chips an pecans with any combination of mix-ins in equal amounts.
 Some of my favorites include pepitas, coconut flakes, raisins, almonds, dried cranberries, and chopped dates.

 Are you all done with pumpkin by now?
 I know I will be after these loaves are gone.
 What are your Christmas/New Year’s/Hannukah plans?
 I started thinking about my Christman menu halfway through Thanksgiving dinner!
 Stay tuned for plenty of Christmas-themed recipes coming soon.